-Island View RTC Tuition, Controversies, Actions Taken and Situation Today
+Island View RTC Tuition, Controversies, Actions Taken, and Situation Today

 If you have heard about Island View RTC and all the controversies that came along with it and would love to find out more about it, then this post is the best one for you.
+Let’s dive in!

 About Elevations RTC

-Elevations RTC is one of the leading Residential Treatment Centers offering guidance, support, and relief to students of all genders.
 We help adolescents 13-18 overcome challenges stemming from mental health problems, emotional disorders, learning disorders, substance use, and other underlying issues.
-From depression to anxiety to defiance to bullying, Elevations RTC is one of the more respected residential treatment centers in America.

-Elevations RTC is uniquely focused on providing an all-gender inclusive, real-world residential environment with a combination of intensive psychiatric treatment and personalized care.
 We offer specialized clinical groups to address specific problems, accredited academics to ensure your teen can graduate on time, and experiential education opportunities to build confidence and resiliency.

-Elevations RTC is a normalized high school in a nurturing residential treatment centers environment.
-With have teachers who directly teach concepts instead of students having to learn through packets or assignments.
-Elevations RTC also offered a all gender environment.
+With teachers who directly teach concepts instead of students having to learn through packets or assignments.
+Elevations RTC also offered an all-gender environment.

-Elevations RTC taught students practical study skills which empower them to succeed in education long after leaving this setting.
 They teach critical thinking, organization, note-taking, setting goals and monitoring progress, recognizing priorities, maximizing use of time, discovering confidence, and envisioning success.

-Their teaching staff helped child ren learn, but also provided them with the tools to be successful in high school, college or beyond.
+Their teaching staff helped children learn but also provided them with the tools to be successful in high school, college, or beyond.

 Opening of Syracuse Campus

 The Syracuse campus initially opened in 1994 as the Island View Residential Treatment Center.
 Its founders were Lorin Broadbent, DSW, Jared Balmer, PhD, and W. Kimball DeLaMare, LCSW.
-They came together to create their own residential treatment center after leaving other failed “tough love” treatment programs.

 In 2004, Aspen Education Group acquired Island View.
 CRC Health Group, a company owned by Bain Capital, purchased Aspen Education for $300 million in 2006.
 Aspen and CRC Health Group were owned and operated by the Syracuse campus until 2014.